winChawakorn/react-thailand-address-autocomplete/README.md

 - The callback function that is triggered when an autocomplete suggestion item is selected.

+**filter: Function**

+- The callback function that is triggered before suggestion items rendered.

 **delimiter: String**

 - The delimiter in autocomplete suggestion items that separate each part of address.